SambhavG/svelte-skeleton/README.md

 3. Tailwind
 4. Playwright
 5. Shadcn-svelte
+6. Lucide icons
-6. A bunch of free sans serif fonts auto included in the head
+7. A bunch of free sans serif fonts auto included in the head
-7. Automatic deployment to gh-pages when you push to main (includes running playwright and vitest tests)
+8. Automatic deployment to gh-pages when you push to main (includes running playwright and vitest tests) (Note: must manually give write access to GITUB_TOKEN)
+9. Automatic sorting of tailwind styles with prettier

 I heavily used [this medium article](https://medium.com/front-end-weekly/ci-cd-with-github-actions-to-deploy-on-github-pages-73e225f8f131) as a guide.